SunnySeaside/timezoneFixer/README.md

 This app aims to fix this problem by overwriting DATE_TAKEN in the Android MediaStore for photos without GPS data, interpreting GPSTimeStamp as local time.

 # TODO
-- More beautiful GUI
+- More beautiful & user-friendly GUI
-- Support manually editing timestamps
+- Support manually selecting which photos to fix
-- Some method to allow different timezones for different photos
+- Support manually editing timestamps of individual photos
-- Support manually specifying timezones
+- Some way to automatically assign different timezones to different photos